flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 ### Learn more

-If you want to learn more about basis hyperparameters with `sklearn` pipelining and cross-validation, check out [this guide](sklearn-how-to).
+If you want to learn more about basis how to select basis hyperparameters with `sklearn` pipelining and cross-validation, check out [this guide](sklearn-how-to).